 As long as your dog doesn’t bite, you can keep him in your family.

 However, if you have any toddlers or young kids, you should keep an eye on the dog.
 Never leave him alone with your human babies.
 Not saying the dog will hurt them, just being cautious until you seek expert help for a solution for the aggressiveness.

 Dog sudden aggressiveness can be fixed through training by an expert.

-As I mentioned before, your first move should be making sure the dog isn’t experiencing any kind of physical pain that’s causing him to act this way.
+As I mentioned before, your first move should be to make sure the dog isn’t experiencing any kind of physical pain that’s causing him to act this way.
 That’s priority number 1.
 Rule it out, then you can read on.

 The best answer is dog training.
 Aggressiveness in dogs can be, in most cases, reversed by dog training.
 Either by you, or a professional dog trainer.

 It takes some time though.
-There is not overnight fix for bad dog behavior, unfortunately.
+There is not an overnight fix for bad dog behavior, unfortunately.

 Prevention is key.
-The best way to handle dog aggressiveness is preventing it before it develops.
+The best way to handle dog aggressiveness is to prevent it before it develops.

 Things to consider if you have a dog: